How are lung carcinoid tumors diagnosed?

 In many cases, the only way to know for sure if a person has some type of lung cancer is to remove cells from the tumor and look at them under a microscope.
 This procedure is called a biopsy.
 There are several ways to take a sample from a lung tumor.

 This approach is used to view and sample tumors in large airways.
-The doctor passes a long, thin, flexible, fiber-optic tube called a bronchoscope down the throat and through the windpipe and bronchi to look at the lining of the lung’s main airways.
-The mouth and throat are sprayed first with a numbing medicine.
+The doctor passes a long, thin, flexible, fiber-optic tube called a bronchoscope down the throat and through your windpipe and bronchi to look at the lining of the lung’s main airways.
+Your mouth and throat are sprayed first with a numbing medicine.
 You may also be given medicine through an intravenous (IV) line to make you feel relaxed.

 If a tumor is found, the doctor can take biopsies (small samples of the tumor) through the tube.
 The doctor can also sample cells from the lining of the airways by wiping a tiny brush over the surface of the tumor (bronchial brushing) or by rinsing the airways with sterile saltwater and then collecting it (bronchial washing).
 Brushing and washing samples are sometimes helpful additions to the bronchial biopsy, but they are not as helpful in diagnosing carcinoids as they are with other lung cancers.

 An advantage of this type of biopsy is that no surgery or hospital stay is needed, and you are ready to return home within hours.
-A disadvantage is that this type of biopsy may not always be able to remove enough of a sample to be certain that a tumor is a carcinoid.
+A disadvantage is that this type of biopsy may not always be able to remove enough to be certain that a tumor is a carcinoid.
 But with recent advances in the lab testing of lung tumors, doctors can usually make an accurate diagnosis even with very small samples.

-Endobronchial ultrasonography (EBUS)
+Endobronchial ultrasonography (EBUS) and biopsy

 If a CT scan shows lymph nodes are enlarged on either side of the trachea or in the area just below where the trachea divides, this test can be used to biopsy these nodes to see if they contain cancer.